aisuuuuu/mytoken/README.md

 6. Monitor and track token balances by accessing the `balances` mapping variable.
 This allows you to view the token balances associated with different addresses.

-Please note that additional features, such as access control and error handling, may need to be implemented for production-ready usage of this contract.

 ## License